Surman, Libya: Name origins

 In the folklore the name in some popular stories is a compound name for “Sar” from “Sarra” which means (a piece of cloth), and “Mal”: meaning money, and thus “Sarmal” which extends beyond to “Sarman”, where trade was flourishing in the city's old market, while another popular story sees that the name is also compound from the two words (Sir) taken from: passage and walking, and (Aman) which is: an abbreviation for safety, meaning walk in safety, so this name refers us to the search for security in a time when there was much strife and unrest among the inhabitants, as the name announced serenity within itself.
-While in another saying there is different meaning which is a compound name also from the two words (Sur) meaning: the fortress, and the word: (Romman) referring to the pomegranate tree, which explains it self with the prosperity of pomegranate cultivation in the area under which the current city center is located in ancient times. in addition to, Perhaps as mentioned in some writings that it is (Surman) with “unstressed S” or “س”, where the Muslim conquerors gave it this name meaning dragonflies, wild bees and malicious wasps; due to their abundance in that area.
+While in another saying there is different meaning which is a compound name also from the two words (Sur) meaning: the fortress, and the word: (Romman) referring to the pomegranate tree, which explains it self with the prosperity of pomegranate cultivation in the area under which the current city center is located in ancient times. in addition to, Perhaps as mentioned in some writings, it is (Surman) with “unstressed S” or “س”, where the Muslim conquerors gave it this name meaning dragonflies, wild bees, and malicious wasps; due to their abundance in that area.